Coffee And Depression: Coffee Consumption And Mental Health

 Caffeine isn’t a known risk factor for depression.
 In fact, studies on depression and coffee as the specific source of caffeine show that there’s a notable link between coffee consumption and a lower risk of depression.

-A meta-analysis of 15 different studies, conducted by the Qingdao University Medical College in China, found that the amount of caffeine that led to a decreased risk of depression was between 68 mg per day and below 509 mg per day.
-This study also deduced that each cup of coffee consumed daily might reduce the ability to develop depression by as much as eight percent.
+A meta-analysis of 15 different studies, conducted by the Qingdao University Medical College in China, found that the amount of caffeine that led to a decreased risk of depression was between 68 mg per day and 509 mg per day.
+This study also deduced that each cup of coffee consumed daily might reduce the risk of developing depression by as much as eight percent.
 It should be noted that this refers to an average-sized cup of coffee (about 8 to 12 ounces).

 Moderation matters, however.
 The Food and Drug Administration (FDA) says that, if consumed in excess, caffeine can have the opposite effect.
 400 mg and under is cited as a safe amount for healthy adult individuals.